 The road to Killarney from Glengariff, by Kenmare, is reputed to be one of the most picturesque in Ireland.
-Few would wish to quarrel with this opinion; the views of mountain, lake and wooded glens could scarcely be surpassed.
-From Glengariff-the rugged glen-the road winds gradually up the valley to Turner's Rock where it enters a tunnel cut through the solid rock, 300 yards in length, by which one passes from County Cork into Kerry.
+Few would wish to quarrel with this opinion; the views of moun-From Glengariff-the rugged glen-the road winds gradually up the valley to Turner's Rock where it enters a tunnel cut through the solid rock, 300 yards in length, by which one passes from County Cork into Kerry.
 During the descent to Kenmare three other, but shorter, tunnels are met with.
 The road has an excellent surface, and the gradients are sufficiently easy for many cars to negotiate in top.
-From Kenmare one climbs fairly steeply to Windy Gap where MacGillycuddy's Reeks (meaning pointed peaks), the and as we neared the mountains the surface deteriorated considerably, becoming rough and stony, while the gradient steepened until it was found expedient to make use of first gear.
+From Kenmare one climbs fairly steeply to Windy Gap where MacGillycuddy's Reeks (meaning pointed peaks), the IRTLA A Y Not for nothing have poets praised Killarney; it has a quiet, peaceful beauty that few can forget.

+and as we neared the mountains the surface deteriorated considerably, becoming rough and stony, while the gradient steepened until it was found expedient to make use of first gear.
 But amid such surroundings, a fast climb was in no way indicated; we wanted time to take in the grandeur of the scene, and also to choose as smooth a passage as possible for the car between the stones and gullies.
-Towards the top the road became completely shut in, the precipitous, boulderstrewn sides of the mountain towering up to over 1,000ft on either side.
+Towards the top the road became completely shut in, the precipitous, boulder-strewn sides of the mountain towering up to over 1,000ft on either side.
 Jagged rocks, dislodged from the mountain, lay scattered around in fantastic profusion.
 Seen among them, the M.G. looked in strange company indeed, and tiny by comparison.
-Bringing out the map, we found we had come to the Ballaghbearna Pass, a steep rocky defile that threads its way through a gap in the mountains.
-The pass was our introduction to the Reeks, and one could not imagine a more inspiring approach.
+Bringing out the map, we found we had come to the Ballaghbeama Pass, a steep rocky defile that threads its way through a gap in the mountains.
+The pass was our introduction to the Recks, and one could not imagine a more inspiring approach.
+It had been our intention to make Limerick our first stopping place but, when still south of the Shannon, we came to the little village of Adare, it presented a picture of such charm, with its near thatched cottages and wide wellkept main street, that finding it to possess also a hostelry LULLABY IRELAND continued